mkocaoglu/mkocaoglu.github.io/_pages/CausalML.md

 <br/>

 # Acknowledgement
-Our lab is currently supported by funding from the National Science Foundation (NSF), and Adobe Research.
+Our lab is currently supported by the National Science Foundation (NSF), Adobe Research, Amazon, and Google.